JohnCode1/HomeLab/README.md

 ## 🤝 References

 A huge thank you to all the people referenced below—this project would not be possible without them.
-I will not be posting a link each time a reference is used, so please refer to this list.

-* Each software's original documentation
+The people below have not given any advice or direct contributions, but I have gotten their advice from their videos or documentation.

 * **[TechhutTV](https://techhut.tv/)** - This creator helped me get started with my homelab and is the original main basis for my setup.
 * **[LawrenceSystems](https://lawrencesystems.com/)** - Lawrence's videos are the initial basis for my networking software, hardware, and knowledge.
 * **[HardwareHaven](https://www.hardwarehaven.media/)** - A helpful channel about hardware.